smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ## Additional features

 This section describes a possible feature to allow widgets per app or service type.
-Instead of providing only app specific widgets, an infotainment systems with widget support can also offer widgets per type.
-As an example The infotainment system can offer a "Media Player" widget which will present the widget of the active/audible media application.
+Instead of providing only app specific widgets, an infotainment system with widget support can also offer widgets per type.
+As an example, the infotainment system can offer a "Media Player" widget which will present the widget of the active/audible media application.
 This can include media sources offered by the infotainment system such as Radio, Bluetooth or USB playback.
-A similar user experience can be offered to other app types like navigation, weather, (voice) communication or telephony, voice assitant etc.
+A similar user experience can be offered to other app types like navigation, weather, (voice) communication or telephony, voice assistant etc.

 There are different approaches to provide this feature.